-How To Wear High Heels Without Pain: 8 Tips That Really Work
+How to Wear High Heels Without Pain: 8 Expert Tips That Work

-High heels—can’t live with ’em, can’t live without ’em.
-They’re essential to (most) wardrobes, but there’s nothing worse than putting together an amazing outfit for a night out, only to be sidelined an hour in because your feet are throbbing in pain.
+High heels: Can’t live with ’em, can’t live without ’em.
+High heels pain, on the other hand?
+Can definitely live without it.

+Heels are essential to (most) wardrobes, but there’s nothing worse than putting together an amazing outfit for a night out, only to be sidelined an hour in because your feet are throbbing in pain.

-It’s the age-old question asked by every shoe-loving woman at one point or another: How to wear high heels without pain.
+It’s the age-old question asked by every shoe-loving woman at one point or another: How in the world do I wear high heels without the pain?
 Is it even possible?
 Are we relegated to a “grin and bear” mentality for life in the name of looking—and feeling—awesome?
 Turns out, a fabulous pair sky-high shoes and pain-free feet aren’t mutually exclusive.

+MORE: Mandy Moore Rubs Cannabis Oil on Her Feet So They Don’t Hurt When She Wears Heels

 We spoke to podiatry expert Dr. Catherine Moyer, who gave us eight tips for how to continue to wear stylish shoes—without paying the painful price.

-The number one mistake women make would probably be not having the right shoe size for their foot.
+The No. 1 mistake women likely make is not having the right shoe size for their foot.
 Your foot size changes over the years, even as much as one full size, especially after having kids.
 Have your feet sized once a year, and do it if you’ve never had it done.
 Have your feet measured when you’re buying shoes, for width and for length as well.
 A lot of people think they’re a wide or vise versa and they’re not, so definitely do that before you shop.

 Know your foot type.
 In my opinion, a podiatrist would be the best way to know your foot type and what’s going on.
 If you can’t run out to the podiatrist, there’s a couple of neat ways to see if you have a flat foot or a high-arch foot.
 Wet your foot and step onto a piece of construction paper.
 When you make an impression, it will show you how much your foot is flattening or how high of an arch you have.
 You can look at a person’s foot type and see why they are having pain.

-3. The thicker the heel, the better
+3. The Thicker the Heel, the Better

-Avoid thin heels, the stilettos.
+Avoid thin heels: the stilettos.
 They cause your foot to wobble around.
 Sometimes, the dress is just going to call for a stiletto, as long as it’s something that’s occasional.
 If you’re wearing stilettos everyday, you might want to consider a chunkier heel style and change it up a bit.

-4. Avoid thin soles, opt instead for a platform
+4. Avoid Thin Soles, Opt Instead for a Platform

 Thin soles will almost always give you pain on the bottom of your foot.
 You want a thicker sole or a little bit of a platform, which will offset some of the pressure when you’re walking.
 A rubbery material will absorb that pressure.

-5. Take breaks
+5. Take Breaks

 Kick your shoes off throughout the day and stretch your ankles and toes.